Northern Mariana Islands

-Here are summaries of some of the IPM research, innovations and projects going on in the Northern Marianas, or benefitting Northern Marianas agriculture, communities and natural areas.
+Here are summaries of some of the IPM research, innovations and projects going on in the Northern Mariana Islands, or benefitting Northern Mariana agriculture, communities and natural areas.
 Projects listed here are not necessarily funded by the Western IPM Center.

 In 2015, the Invasive Species Insects Subgroup focused on coconut rhinoceros beetle, an invasive insect spreading across the Pacific.
-In March 2015, a work group gathered after the Hawaiian Entomological Society meeting to share the latest information and research on the beetle.
+In March of that year, a work group gathered after the Hawaiian Entomological Society meeting to share the latest information and research on the beetle.

 Both pests and pesticides are potentially harmful for kids and adults in schools.
 Common schools pests like the German cockroach or mice can carry disease and cause allergic responses.
 And children can be more at risk for harm from sprayed pesticides because of their behavior – playing on the floor or in grassy fields, for instance – and because of their developing physiology.

 - IPM Adoption is Widespread in the West